goldmanm/RMG_isotopes_paper_data/readme.md

 * statsmodels 0.8.0 (0.9.0 for Py3)
 * matplotlib 2.0.2 (2.2.3 for Py3)

+If you are not familiar with python, I recommend using [anaconda]() to manage the packages.
+While most packages are available on anaconda's default channel, the package cantera is not, but it is available on the cantera channel and can be installed with `conda install -c cantera cantera`.

-All of these should packages except seaborn come with RMG installation.
-For the prepare_model.py function to work RMG must be installed.
-Documentation for this is available at reactionmechanismgenerator.github.io/RMG-Py/.
-All other analysis should be doable without RMG installation.
+Documentation for running RMG to obtain the mechanisms is available at reactionmechanismgenerator.github.io/RMG-Py/, which is needed for `prepare_models.py` to run.
+All other analysis is doable without RMG installation.

 # exp_data

-CSV files containing 'Gilbert' data from analyzing the figures and tables in Gilbert et al. Measurement of position-specific 13C isotopic composition of propane at the nanomole level.
+This directory lists CSV files containing data from the figures and tables in Gilbert et al. Measurement of position-specific 13C isotopic composition of propane at the nanomole level.
 Geochemica et Cosmochemica Acta 177:205-216, 2016.
 The data originating from figures was approximated using [Engauge Digitizer](https://markummitchell.github.io/engauge-digitizer/).
 These are used in creating figures in the paper.

 # results